-The main menu is a collection of tabs located below the "eZ Publish" logo and the search interface.
+The main menu is a collection of tabs located below the "eZ publish" logo and the search interface.
 The left / secondary menu (3) and the main area (4) will display elements that belong to the selected tab.
 In addition, the path (2) will also be updated.
 The right area which contains the personal bar and the optional debug tools will remain unchanged regardless of which tab that is selected.
 Please note that the first three tabs function in the very same way.
 The only difference is that they give access to different parts of the node tree.
 The remaining tabs function in a different way.
 The following table gives a brief overview of the available menu items along with a short description.

 Menu item Description Content structure The "Content structure" tab will bring the user to the top of the content tree.
-This tree can be used to create a tree-structure representation of the content that should be on the public site.
-If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the content tree.
-The main area (4) will display information about the top level node itself along with a list of the nodes that are directly below it.
-Media library The "Media library" tab will bring the user to Media instaty the top node of the media tree.
+This tree can be used to create a tree-structure repre- sentation of the content that should be on the public site.
+If enabled, the left menu (3) will display an interactive tree contain- ing the nodes that belong to the content tree.
+The main area (4) will display information about the top level node itself along with a Nr.
+1: 1:1 list of the nodes that are directly below it.
+Media library The "Media library" tab will bring the user to the top node of the media tree.
 This tree can be used to store data that is frequently used by other nodes.
 It is typically used to store images, animations and documents that are related to nodes located in the content tree.
-If enabled, the left menu (3) will display an interactive tree containing the nodes that be- long to the media tree.
-The main area will display information about the top level node itself along with a list of the nodes that are directly below it.
-User accounts The "User accounts" tab will bring the user oser decounts to the top of the user tree.
+If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the media tree.
+The main area will display information about the top level node itself along with a list of the nodes that are User accounts directly below it.
+The "User accounts" tab will bring the user Oser accounts to the top of the user tree.
 The purpose of this tree is to store users and user groups in a structured way.
 If enabled, the left menu (3) will display an interactive tree containing the nodes that belong to the user tree.
-The main area will display information about the top level node itself along with a list of the YAY 1 1 nodes that are directly below it.
-Webshop The "Webshop" tab brings the user to a dedi- cated area that makes it possible to view and modify information that is related to the builtto miscellaneous elements and interfaces that belong to the user who is currently logged in.
+The main area will display information about the top level node itself along with a list of the YAZ 1 1 nodes that are directly below it.
+Webshop The "Webshop" tab brings the user to a ded- icated area that makes it possible to view and modify information that is related to the built-in e-commerce engine.
+This section should only be used if the solution is set up to host a webshop.
+Design The "Design" tab brings the user to a dedi- cated area that makes it possible to view and modify design related issues.
+Setup The "Setup" tab brings the user to the main configuration area.
+This area is for advanced